 Join us this summer for a rare opportunity to see three icons of Canadian rail history take to the tracks.
-The steam locomotive CP 1201 and Governor General’s rail cars will move to the new, state-of-the-art, Collections Conservation Centre — located right next to the Canada Science and Technology Museum.
+The steam locomotive CP 1201 and Governor General’s rail cars will move to the new, state-of-the-art, Ingenium Centre — located right next to the Canada Science and Technology Museum.

 How do you move artifacts that weigh hundreds of metric tons?
 They won’t fit in a rented cube van or even on a flatbed truck!
 Railway tracks have been laid from end to end.
 The Bytown Rail Society — a volunteer-run organization which restores and operates steam rail equipment — will conduct the move with their diesel engine.

 Don't miss this event!
 A once-in-a-lifetime opportunity to see the CP 1201 and the Governor General's rail cars in action!

 The first 100 visitors will receive a family pass for free admission to one of Ingenium's three museums.
 Tulips and Maple will be selling yummy breakfast treats & beverages on site (cash only).
 Please note that seating is not provided for this event.
 You are welcome to bring your own chairs.